California Gold Coast Lacrosse Club

-Our season starts in January 2019, with registration.
-We will be having free clinics during the fall of 2018 for those who want to get a taste for lacrosse.
+Our season starts in January 2020, the registration deadline is December 2, 2019.
 We will form team(s) with an optimum number of players at 15-22 (based on the number of players in each of the positions that make up a Lacrosse team – goalie, defensemen, attackers, midfielders).
-In addition to the training days, these players might engage in playing against other similar types of teams in local area scrimmages.
+In addition to the training days, these players might engage in playing against other similar types of teams in local tournaments.

 - Lacrosse Stick (Short stick for attack & midfield; long pole for defense; goalie stick for goalie)